floyd0987/product-widgets/README.md

 State Management: React Context API is employed for managing the state of the application

-Testing: Unit tests have been implemented to ensure the stability and functionality of the user interface.

 Clone the repository: git clone <repository-url>